Roseanne Barr: Valerie Jarrett tweet and Roseanne cancellation

+Barr’s co-star, John Goodman, has consistently said since the Jarrett incident in 2018 that he does not believe Barr is a racist.
+Also responding to the 2018 incident, former presidential advisor Susan Rice (who is African-American) retweeted something Barr had said about Rice in 2013: “Susan Rice a man with big swinging ape balls.”

 George Soros

 Barr claimed that George Soros helped Nazis to round up Jews to be sent to concentration camps.
 In reality, his assimilated father entrusted him to a Hungarian official with whom the 14-year-old Soros went to inventory a Jewish property.
-Soros said he need not feel guilt, since, if he hadn't have been there, "somebody else would ... be taking it away anyhow".
+Soros said he need not feel guilt, since, if he had not have been there, "somebody else would ... be taking it away anyhow".
 In response to a tweet about Soros by Chelsea Clinton, Barr tweeted using a clip from 60 Minutes interview of Soros and misquoted him.
 She later apologized for her comments.